 - Consider your approach.
 This is where knowing your strengths and weakness and your own personal foibles can help you.
 For example, do you often react in the heat of the moment and live to regret it or are you more known for being introverted and not making a fuss?
 Either way reflecting on this and how others might perceive your report in advance can be important.

-- It might help, to go over in your head, or write down if it’s easier, the sequence of events and then use a ‘scale of unacceptability’ to help you define the act(s) of sexual harassment.
-Something like the below;-
+It might help to write down if it’s easier, the sequence of events and then use a ‘scale of unacceptability’ to help you define the act(s) of sexual harassment.
+For example;-

 - “I am now afraid to be in a room with this person: the behaviour was clearly indicating intention and expectation.
 It was either or all; manipulative, threatening and/or an attempt at being sexually persuasive.”

 - “It was disgusting and blatant conduct: crude, vile, language and behaviour with undertones clearly related to sexual harassment and overall completely unacceptable in the workplace.
 The buffoon thinks they are being funny whilst testing boundaries.”

 - “Obvious sustained personal interest; directed comments and behaviour towards me.
 I am getting unwanted attention that makes me feel uncomfortable, even if the language and body language appears to be innocent.
 For example, the perpetrator just slightly breaches my physical barriers; often standing or sitting too close to me, very slightly touching me either accidentally or meaningfully by grazing my hand, back or otherwise.
 The perpetrator might believe they are trying to be friendly, however, I don’t see it as such.
 I have asked them to ‘back off’ politely but they still don’t seem to change their behaviour.